The Meaning Behind a Semicolon Tattoo

-Bleuel started the nonprofit movement Project Semicolon in April 2013 to honor her father, who took his own life, and to give voice to her own fight with mental illness.
-The idea was to encourage anyone haunted by these demons to draw a semicolon on their body, photograph it, and share it on a given day to encourage love and to inspire.
+Bleuel, who died by suicide in 2017, started the nonprofit movement Project Semicolon in April 2013 to honor her father, who took his own life, and to give voice to her fight with mental illness.
+The idea was to encourage anyone who has been through a similar experience to draw a semicolon on their body, photograph it, and share it on a given day to encourage love and to inspire.

 “A semicolon is used when an author could’ve chosen to end their sentence, but chose not to.
 The author is you, and the sentence is your life,” explains Project Semicolon’s website.

-And that’s exactly what the semicolon tattoo is working to change.
+And that’s exactly what the semicolon tattoo is working to change—the stigma around suicide.

-Look at the TSTP Facebook page and you’ll find countless people sharing tales of survival and struggle.
-These brave, honest accounts have started to bring a community together and endow members with the kind of pride that is capable of breaking down stigma.
+The brave, honest accounts these tattoos have inspired brought a community together and endow members with the kind of pride that is capable of breaking down stigma.

 What’s more, the tattoo has encouraged people to demand recognition for and discussion about illnesses that often skate by under the radar because they are invisible.

 Ink has always been a conversation starter, and the semicolon emblem is no different.
-It’s an opportunity for survivors, those who battle every day, and even supporters to talk to those unacquainted with mental health issues.
-And as TSTP points out, “The more we talk about it, the more people get the help they need when they need it.”
+It’s an opportunity for survivors, those who battle every day, and even supporters to talk to those unacquainted with suicide.